normj/ServerlessTODOListTutorial/DotnetTryMaterial/CommonServerlessServices.md

 # Common AWS Serverless Services

 There are many AWS services that can be considered serverless.
-Here are some of the most common AWS services used that provide the foundation building blocks for a serverless application.
+Here are some of the most common AWS services used that provide the foundational building blocks for a serverless application.

 ## Data Services